J1149/j1149.github.io/cases/cases.md

 has_children: true
 permalink: /cases
 ---
-The following sub-sections describe a few Project PAI use cases and provide example code.
+The following sections outline potential use cases for Project PAI.